 The American Communist Party established the Daily Worker newspaper in 1924.
 It generally reflected the prevailing views of the party.
 However, attempts were made to make it a paper that reflected the wide-spectrum of left-wing opinion.

-Journalists and cartoonists who provided material for the newspaper included Richard Wright, Howard Fast, John Gates, Louis Budenz, Michael Gold, Jacob Burck, Whittaker Chambers, Sandor Voros, William Patterson, Maurice Becker, Benjamin Davis, Edwin Rolfe, Elizabeth Gurley Flynn, Robert Minor, Fred Ellis, William Gropper, Lester Rodney, David Karr, John L. Spivak and Woody Guthrie.
+Journalists and cartoonists who provided material for the newspaper included Richard Wright, Howard Fast, John Gates, Louis Budenz, Michael Gold, Joseph North, Jacob Burck, Whittaker Chambers, Sandor Voros, William Patterson, Maurice Becker, Benjamin Davis, Edwin Rolfe, Elizabeth Gurley Flynn, Robert Minor, Fred Ellis, William Gropper, Lester Rodney, David Karr, John L. Spivak and Woody Guthrie.
 At its peak, the newspaper achieved a circulation of 35,000.

 The newspaper generally supported the policies of Joseph Stalin.
 In the summer of 1932 Stalin became aware that opposition to his policies were growing.
 Some party members were publicly criticizing Stalin and calling for the readmission of Leon Trotsky to the party.
 When the issue was discussed at the Politburo, Stalin demanded that the critics should be arrested and executed.
 Sergey Kirov, who up to this time had been a staunch Stalinist, argued against this policy.
 When the vote was taken, the majority of the Politburo supported Kirov against Stalin.